Getting Quechua Closer to Final Users through Knowledge Graphs: Conclusion and Future Work

-The availability of interoperable linguistics resources is nowadays more urgent in order to save and help under-resourced languages, and their communities.
+We would like to thank: David Lindemann, Valeria Caruso, and Ibai Guillen for their fruitful collaboration and technical contribution to this work.
+Furthermore, the research leading to these results has been supported by the NexusLinguarum COST Action CA18209 The availability of interoperable linguistics resources is nowadays more urgent in order to save and help under-resourced languages, and their communities.
 Despite the efforts of the linguistic community, not all languages are represented, nor made accessible in a structured format.
 For instance, there are only a few resources available for the Quechua language, and they are mostly in PDF format.

 In the literature, and to the best of our knowledge, most knowledge bases constructed recently are in well-spread languages and for well-established communities, like English or Spanish, as they take up an overwhelming majority on the Web, while under-resourced languages or indigenous communities receive less attention, for example, there is no structured knowledge graph dedicated to the Quechua community.